MuhammadAhtishamYousaf/job-portal-django/README.md

 A simple Django-based job portal project for managing job-related pages and features.
 The project uses Django for the backend, SQLite for the database, and `uv` for package management.

+Note: This is my institure project, now I am improving it to learn more.
 ## Features

 - Django web application